NZD/USD Analysis: Could Edge Up | Action Forex

-The New Zealand Dollar declined by 26 points or 0.39% against the US Dollar on Monday.
-However, the currency pair made a U-turn from a support cluster at 0.6689 during the Asian session on Tuesday.
+The New Zealand Dollar surged by 43 pips or 0.46% against the US Dollar on Wednesday.
+The currency pair breached the weekly support level at 0.6726 during Wednesday’s trading session.

-Given that the exchange rate has breached the weekly resistance level, a surge towards the upper boundary of an ascending channel pattern at 0.6760 could occur within this session.
+The exchange rate bounced off from the bottom border of an ascending channel pattern at 0.6687 during the London session on Thursday.
+Most likely, bullish traders could continue to pressure the NZD/USD pair higher today.

-Although, the currency exchange rate could reverse from the current price level at 0.6723 and make a brief downside retracement before the end of today’ session.
+However, the resistance cluster formed by the 50– hour SMA and the weekly R1 at 0.6722 could provide resistance for the currency pair in the shorter term.

 - advertisement -